 How To Avoid Bad Property ManagersJun 13, 2022

-A property manager is hired by a landlord or real estate investor to handle their daily operations and responsibilities.
+A landlord or real estate investor hires a property manager to handle their daily operations and responsibilities.
 However, not all property management companies are good coordinators.
 Some would negatively affect your investment by setting unfair prices for your rental, neglecting maintenance requests, or conducting mistakes in leases.

-So, you have to make a short list of your requirements before hiring a property manager and make sure they’re worth their weight on gold.
+So, you must make a short list of your requirements before hiring a property manager and ensure they’re worth their weight on gold.

 Questions to Ask a Prospective Property Manager